7Ji/orangepi5-archlinuxarm/README.md

 ```
 pacman-key --delete 8815547B7B80370675B3CD20BA27F219383BB875
 ```
-As a alternative, the archlinuxcn repo also hosts pre-built kernel images based on my AUR package, and [a list of all packages](https://github.com/7Ji/archrepo/blob/master/aarch64.yaml) on my repo is available so you can build them by yourself.
-Most of them are available from AUR so you can use AUR helpers like `yay` to keep them up-to-date by building by yourself.
+As a alternative, the archlinuxcn repo also hosts pre-built kernels based on my packages, and [a list of all packages](https://github.com/7Ji/archrepo/blob/master/aarch64.yaml) on my repo is available so you can build them by yourself.

+_Some of the arch-independent ones are available from AUR so you can use AUR helpers like `yay` to keep them up-to-date by building by yourself (arch-specific ones like kernels, drivers, MPP-related, etc were previous available on AUR but they're either removed or will be removed soon as AUR is purging non pure-x86_64-arch packages)._

 The main benefit of the repo is that you can use simply `pacman -Syu` to keep the kernels up-to-date, and install some packages conveniently which are needed for the following steps.